 I’ve been dreaming of visiting desert for years.
 Once I got the opportunity to come to India, I thought it’s the right time to make it happen.
-In this post, I’d like to share the challenges I’ve faced, an authentic camel safari in Jaisalmer and also a checklist to consider before planning your experience to the Thar Desert.
+In this post, I’d like to share the challenges I’ve faced, an authentic Jaisalmer desert safari and also a checklist to consider before planning your trip to the Thar Desert in India.

-To my surprise, when I started searching online for different companies organizing tours in Jaisalmer, the price was from 4000 INR (~70 USD) for a night in a camp reaching 20.000 INR (~293 USD) for posh hotels.
-Given the fact I was receiving a local Indian salary, even 4000 INR sounded beyond something I could afford, not mentioning the road and living expenses required to reach the desert.
+To my surprise, when I started searching online for different companies organizing desert tours in Jaisalmer, the price was from 4000 INR (~55 USD) for a night in a camp reaching 20.000 INR (~270 USD) for posh hotels.
+Given the fact I was earning a local Indian salary, even 4000 INR sounded beyond my budget, not mentioning the road and living expenses required to reach the desert.
 Another important factor for me was the authenticity.
 Nowadays the deserts are so developed that you can have there almost anything.
 You can even choose a room with the air conditioner and WIFI.

 I’ve talked to several locals and got an interesting offer from my guest house manager who also knew a person organizing local treks for small groups under the open sky.
 That sounded like a real adventure compared to the camps with private rooms and WiFI.
 So I’ve chosen the local trek.

 What to expect from a local camel safari in Jaisalmer?

 Basically, it will be a small group of adventurers heading to the desert with no fixed plan about the program.
 Of course, you would like to know the budget.
 I paid for a night and 1.5 days around 2000 INR (~30 USD) after a negotiation.
 That time the price seemed to be reasonable.
 Depending on the choice of your experience: with the night stay or without, with the organized tour or the local trek and many other factors it can start as low as 500 INR (~ 8 USD) for an evening only and reach thousands of INR at the posh end.
 Let’s go back to the local trek price.
 What was included: